top of page

 The railway was busy with constant flows of coal and parcels, plus raw and finished materials for brewing, rope and canvas trades.
 The station was also a GWR pilot for integrated rail‑road parcel delivery and collection.
 The goods yard and shed off Marlborough Road became a local in- and outbound hub.
 Early horse shunting later gave way to small locomotive shunters.

-Milk by rail: From 1908, the Dairy Supply Company shipped milk from rural farms into London.
-Glass‑lined milk tanks arrived in 1927, with a dedicated rail link east of Marlborough Road and in 1931, dairy siding was incorporated to speed up the loading process.
-General freight ceased on the 19th May 1964.
+From 1908, the Dairy Supply Company shipped milk from rural farms into London.
+Glass‑lined milk tanks arrived in 1927, with a dedicated rail link east of Marlborough Road, and in 1931, dairy siding was incorporated to speed up the loading process.
+General freight ceased on the 19th of May, 1964.

 Closure of Wootton Bassett Station